 The Craig Thomas Discovery and Visitor Center

 The grand expanse of the Teton Range rises above the visitor center.
-Inside, interwoven themes of place, people, preservation, mountaineering and Native American Indians encourage visitors to contemplate the past, present and future of this place.
-Visit this facility for trip planning information, backcountry or boating permits.
+Inside, interwoven themes of place, people, preservation, mountaineering and Native American Indians encourage visitors to contemplate the past, present and future of this majestic place.
+Visit the visitor center for trip planning information, backcountry or boating permits.
 Shop at the Grand Teton Association bookstore, enjoy the variety of exhibits and artwork, attend a ranger program or watch a movie about the park.

 - Information and Orientation: The Craig Thomas Discovery and Visitor Center offers trail information, weather, and other general information.

-- Ranger-Led Programs: Rangers lead a variety of programs throughout the day including.
+- Ranger-Led Programs: Rangers lead a variety of programs throughout the day.
 Please refer to the ranger-led program page for current schedules.

 - Exhibits: Enjoy modern displays that explore the themes of place, people, preservation and mountaineering.
 Learn about the importance of migration in the Greater Yellowstone Ecosystem.
 View a collection of Native American Indian artifacts from the Vernon Collection.
 A raised relief map of the park provides a birds-eye-view of the valley, canyons, lakes and peaks.
-Follow peak identifiers inlaid in the floor to view your favorite peak.
+Follow the mountain peak identifiers inlaid in the floor to view your favorite peak.

-- Movie: Watch a 24-minute high-definition movie Grand Teton National Park: Life on the Edge by Discovery Communications, Inc., or take a stroll along the Video Rivers.
+- Movie: Watch a 24-minute high-definition movie Grand Teton National Park: Life on the Edge by Discovery Communications, Inc., or take a stroll along the video "rivers' inlaid in the floor.